 Design standards for classroom technology include the following:

-- University-managed classrooms with full multimedia are equipped with PCs, DVD players, VCRs, laptop connectivity, data projectors, network access, and touch-panel controls.
-Most of the University-managed classrooms also contain a digital document camera located in the ceiling or in the desk, and some contain a SMART Board (an interactive whiteboard with a touch-sensitive display).
+University-managed classrooms with full multimedia are equipped with PCs, DVD players, laptop connectivity, data projectors, network access, and touch-panel controls.
+Many of the University-managed classrooms also contain a digital document camera located in the ceiling or in the desk, and some contain a VCR and/or a SMART Board (an interactive whiteboard with a touch-sensitive display).

 For more information about the multimedia in the University-managed classrooms, see Classroom Multimedia.